-Selecting the right place to go on holiday with children can pose a dilemma.
-As adults, you want a place where you can unwind and relax, while at the same time you need somewhere with enough attractions to keep the kids from getting bored.
+Selecting the right place to go on holiday with children can be difficult.
+As adults, you want a place where you can unwind and relax, while at the same time you need have enough to do to stop the kids getting bored.
+This is why we’ve written this brief guide on the best places to visit on the Costa del sol for families!

 When it comes to finding a base for your summer holiday with children, you won’t go wrong if you select a hotel or rental property in the pretty seaside town of Nerja.
 What’s great is that a transfer from Malaga to Nerja is only 60 minutes, so the kids won’t get too restless on another long journey after just landing.
 Nerja is not overrun with tourists on package holidays and still maintains that friendly, small-town vibe, where it is safe to stroll around no matter the time of day or night.